 Children and young people who experience symptoms of abuse are likely to choose someone they trust to raise concerns.
 It is therefore important that everyone who has involvement with children and young people knows how to respond appropriately.
 EIS recognises the important role that it, in partnership with staff from the National Governing Bodies, play in providing this support.

 EIS is committed to creating and maintaining a safe and positive environment for all young people who are involved with sport.
 It treats safeguarding very seriously and is committed to tackling any areas of concern which are raised.

 The EIS are also working towards the Safeguarding in Sport Standards.
-We have achieved the Preliminary level and are well on our way to achieving the Intermediate level.
+We have achieved the intermediate level and are looking to attain the advanced level.

 For elite athletes under the age of 18 who work with EIS, there are a number of safeguards in place to protect their welfare and wellbeing.

 Each athlete has an induction to EIS which explains our stance on safeguarding.